 - A red icon means there’s an error on this page, and a number will show beside that icon, indicating exactly how many there are.

 - A green icon means there are no errors on the current AMP page.
 However, there may be warnings.
 If there are, a number will appear next to that icon detailing exactly how many.

 All three make catching errors in AMP pages easy before publishing.
-The fourth option isn’t offered by Google, but by Instapage, for creators attempting to build a fast post-click experience.
-Here’s how to use it when building an AMP landing page:
+The fourth option isn’t offered by Google, but by Instapage, for creators attempting to build a fast post-click landing page.
+Here’s how to use it when building an AMP post-click landing page:

-How to create an AMP landing page with Instapage
+How to create an AMP post-click landing page with Instapage

 1: Create a new page

 When you start to create your new page, click “AMP Page” when prompted:

 To users, the next step may appear unfamiliar, because, normally, the builder asks which template you’d like to use.
 While Instapage offers hundreds of conversion-proven templates for non-AMP pages, AMP pages are built from scratch.
 As such, template options do not currently exist for AMP pages.

 Step 2: Add elements to the page

 If you’re a regular Instapage user, you’ll also notice that the Timer and HTML widgets are not in the toolbar.
 All other icons and their capabilities will be available for you to build your page with, though: